 Lent (Pascha) is the principal religious holiday for Greek Orthodox Christians.
 In many ways Great Lent is similar to Lent in Western Christianity, yet there are some differences between the Greek-Orthodox and the Western timing of Lent (besides calculating the date of Easter) and how it is practiced, both liturgically in the public worship of the church and individually.
 Most years, the Eastern Pascha falls after the Western Easter, and it may be as much as five weeks later.
 Occasionally, the two dates coincide.
 Like Western Lent, Great Lent itself lasts for forty days, but in contrast to the West, Sundays are included in the count.
-In 2019, Orthodox Easter falls on Sunday, April 28.
+In 2022, the Orthodox Good Friday falls on April 15th.

 Great Lent officially begins on Clean Monday, seven weeks before Pascha and runs for 40 contiguous days, concluding with the Pre-sanctified Liturgy on Friday of the Sixth Week.
 The next day is called Lazarus Saturday, the day before Palm Sunday.

 Fasting continues throughout the following week, known as Passion Week or Holy Week, and does not end until after the Paschal Vigil early in the morning of Pascha (Easter Sunday).

 The first ceremony takes place on Good Friday where the "Epitaphios", an imitation of the Christ's funeral bier, is decorated with many flowers by the local women.
 The "Epitaphios" is then paraded in a procession through the streets and the neighborhoods of each parish.

 "The Decoration of Epitaphios", 1893, by Theodoros Rallis (1852-1909).